Are you looking for low-cost marketing ideas for small businesses?

-It shows how much value a big email newsletter is worth and how much Hubspot cares.
+It shows how valuable a big email newsletter is and how much Hubspot cares.
 This acquisition is also proof of the profit and popularity of email marketing.

 So you’re a business owner who thinks email marketing isn’t your thing.
 Well, think again.

 If your business is online or your customer uses a phone, emails are worth trying, even if you are a location-dependent business.
 You can use emails to convert website traffic to leads.

 77% of marketers have seen an increase in email engagement over the last 12 months.